Centre for Euro-Asian Studies - Our History

 - Burren Energy.

-The Centre for Euro-Asian Studies celebrates its ten year birthday
+The Centre for Euro-Asian Studies celebrated its ten year birthday

 We now have 17 representatives in 14 countries throughout the world and are looking forward to introducing new representatives in other countries.
 The Centre unites more than 30 professors and prominent academics who are working in both English and Russian our Politics, Economics and Security in countries in transition.
 We are confident that our students will become leading diplomats, politicians and economists of Euro-Asia.